-- The system supports one or two NEMs.
-These appear in TABLE 3-7 as NEMn, where n is 0 or 1. - The system supports either 20 or 24 PCIe Express Modules.
-These appear in TABLE 3-7 as PEMn.
+■ The system supports one or two NEMs.
+These appear in TABLE 3-6 as NEMn, where n is 0 or 1.

+■ The system supports either 20 or 24 PCIe Express Modules.
+These appear in TABLE 3-6 as PEMn.

-TABLE 3-7 NEM and PCIe Express Module Sensors
+TABLE 3-6 NEM and PCIe Express Module Sensors

-Sensor Description

-NEMn/PRSNT Asserted when NEM is present

-NEMn/STATE Availability state:

-Running

-• In Test

-Power Off

-• On Line

-• Off Line

-• Off Duty

-• Degraded

-Power Save

-• Install Error

-NEMn/ERR Asserted when a failure is detected
+Sensor Description NEMn/PRSNT Asserted when NEM is present. $n$ is 0 or 1.
+NEMn/STATE Availability state: Running In Test Power Off On Line Off Line Off Duty Degraded Power Save NIEMas/EDD Install Error Asserted when a failure is detected NEMn/ERR PEMn/PRSNT Asserted when a failure is detected Asserted when PCIe Express Module is present n is 0 through 1 for a Sun Blade X6450 Server Module